ThePhoneBeLinging/InnovationPilot/sep17.md

 # Interview
 - Residents about concerns regarding implementation of a green energy community
-- - Residents who are producing power and those who aren't (YET)
+- - Residents who are producing power, and those who aren't (YET)

 <!-- end_slide -->